Gaoxiansen/FLS-segmentation/README.md

 # FLS-segmentation
-A lightweight FLS segmentation network
+A lightweight FLS segmentation network.
+The network based on YOLOv8, contains the yaml file and weights file of the network.
+The dataset refer to the URL:https://www.kaggle.com/datasets/gaoxiansen93/forward-looking-sonar-obstacle-segmentation.